husky93/progressively-collapsing-menu/README.md

 - `links` - an array of DOM elements containing all your menu links.
 - `options` - an object with optional additional parameters.
 Those parameters are:
   - `dropdownText` - Changes the default text of the dropdown menu.
 Must be a string.
   - `noStyles` - Removes most of the basic styling. :warning: **Use with caution**: This option may cause issues.
-It breaks the custom dropdown animation and may also break whole menu component.
+It breaks the custom dropdown animation and may also break whole menu component functionality.

 ##### It returns an object with two methods:
 - `createMenu` - Creates and renders menu with provided `links` inside the specified `parent` container.